saisruthi254/Virtivo/README.md

 1. Download or clone the repository
 2. Open the project folder
 3. Supabase URL and API Key are already configured for demonstration purposes.
-4. Open landing.html in browser
+4. Open index.html in browser or the the link given below.

 Project Details